The following are recent posts to my Paddling on Dialysis for Kidney Health Facebook Page.

 :-(

 They can go wrong but they are the least likely to, especially if the are being followed by a good vascular surgeon.
 Some people have used their fistulas for over 35 years.
 Every patient is different.
 Remember a fistula is you - nothing artificial.
 The blood vessel is the fistula.
 The artery is rerouted to a vein.
 The vein which is a low pressure system back to the heart enlarges when it receives the high pressure from the artery.
 This is how it gets large enough to use as an access.
 I absolutely love to swim and canoe and kayak as do my children which are 6 and 11.
 The fistula allows me to continue to do these things.
 Also, I love the fact that I don't have anything hanging on like a catheter.
-Home Dialysis Central has a great tutorial about establishing button holes athttp://www.homedialysis.org/learn/buttonhole/
+Home Dialysis Central has a great tutorial about establishing button holes athttp://www.homedialysis.or g/learn/buttonhole/

 February 7, 2011